-''' public class Startup public Startup(IHostingEnvironment env) // In ASP.NET Core 3.0 'env' will be an IWebHostingEnvironment, not. → IHostingEnvironment. var builder = new ConfigurationBuilder() .SetBasePath(env.ContentRootPath) .AddJsonFile("appsettings.json", optional: true, reloadOnChange: true) .AddJsonFile($"appsettings.{env.EnvironmentName}.json", optional: true) .AddEnvironmentVariables(); this.Configuration = builder.Build(); public IConfigurationRoot Configuration { get; private set; } public ILifetimeScope AutofacContainer { get; private set; } // ConfigureServices is where you register dependencies.
+''' public class Startup { public Startup(IHostingEnvironment env) // In ASP.NET Core 3.0 'env' will be an IWebHostEnvironment, not... → IHostingEnvironment. var builder = new ConfigurationBuilder() .SetBasePath (env.ContentRootPath) .AddJsonFile("appsettings.json", optional: true, reloadOnChange: true) .AddJsonFile($"appsettings.{env.EnvironmentName}.json", optional: true) .AddEnvironmentVariables(); this.Configuration = builder.Build(); } public IConfigurationRoot Configuration { get; private set; } public ILifetimeScope AutofacContainer { get; private set; } // ConfigureServices is where you register dependencies.
 This gets // called by the runtime before the ConfigureContainer method, below. public void ConfigureServices(IServiceCollection services) // Add services to the collection.
-Don't build or return // any IServiceProvider or the ConfigureContainer method // won't get called. services.AddOptions(); } // ConfigureContainer is where you can register things directly // with Autofac.
-This runs after ConfigureServices so the things // here will override registrations made in ConfigureServices. // Don't build the container; that gets done for you by the factory. public void ConfigureContainer(ContainerBuilder builder) // Register your own things directly with Autofac, like: builder.RegisterModule(new MyApplicationModule()); // Configure is where you add middleware.
-This is called after '''
+Don't build or return // any IServiceProvider or the ConfigureContainer method // won't get called.
+Don't create a ContainerBuilder // for Autofac here, and don't call builder.Populate() - that // happens in the AutofacServiceProviderFactory for you. services.AddOptions(); } // ConfigureContainer is where you can register things directly // with Autofac.
+This runs after ConfigureServices so the things // here will override registrations made in ConfigureServices. // Don't build the container; that gets done for you by the factory. public void ConfigureContainer(ContainerBuilder builder) // Register your own things directly with Autofac here.
+Don't // call builder.Populate(), that happens in AutofacServiceProviderFactory // for you. '''

+'''

+builder.RegisterModule(new MyApplicationModule());

+}

+// Configure is where you add middleware.
+This is called after

+// ConfigureContainer.
+You can use IApplicationBuilder.ApplicationServices

+// here if you need to resolve things from the container.

+public void Configure(

+IApplicationBuilder app,

+ILoggerFactory loggerFactory)

+{

-''' // ConfigureContainer.
-You can use IApplicationBuilder.ApplicationServices // here if you need to resolve things from the container. public void Configure( IApplicationBuilder app, ILoggerFactory loggerFactory) { // If, for some reason, you need a reference to the built container, you // can use the convenience extension method GetAutofacRoot. this.AutofacContainer = app.ApplicationServices.GetAutofacRoot();
+// If, for some reason, you need a reference to the built container, you

+// can use the convenience extension method GetAutofacRoot.

+this.AutofacContainer = app.ApplicationServices.GetAutofacRoot();

 loggerFactory.AddConsole(this.Configuration.GetSection("Logging"));

 loggerFactory.AddDebug();

 app.UseMvc();

 }

 '''